 For starters, it’s more modern than you might think, and there’s more than a spoonful of water there; it’s got a contemporary culture as well as an ancient one, and it’s got beaches to rival anything Queensland can brag about.

 Of course these little gems aren’t always so easy to find.
 The Northern Territory covers nearly one sixth of Australia’s landmass – about one and a half million square kilometres.
-But lucky for you, we’re here to point you in the right direction, with five things we bet you didn’t know existed in the Northern Territory.
+But lucky for you, we’re here to point you in the right direction.
+Here are five things we bet you didn’t know existed in the Northern Territory.

 1. Outback camel races